ansible/ansible/docsite/README.md

 This project hosts the source behind [docs.ansible.com](http://docs.ansible.com/)

 Contributions to the documentation are welcome.
-To make changes, submit a pull request that changes the reStructuredText files in the "rst/" directory only, and Michael can do a docs build and push the static files.
+To make changes, submit a pull request that changes the reStructuredText files in the "rst/" directory only, and our web team can do a docs build and push the static files.

 If you wish to verify output from the markup such as link references, you may install sphinx and build the documentation by running `make viewdocs` from the `ansible/docsite` directory.

 To include module documentation you'll need to run `make webdocs` at the top level of the repository.
 The generated html files are in docsite/htmlout/.